 Prior to consummation of the Merger, we and EJFA operated as separate companies and had no prior history as a combined entity, and we and our operations have not previously been managed on a combined basis.
-The pro forma financial information included in this prospectus is presented for informational purposes only and is not necessarily indicative of the financial position or results of operations that would have actually occurred had the Merger been completed at or as of the dates indicated, nor is it indicative of our future operating results or financial position.
+The pro forma financial information included in this prospectus is presented for informational purposes only and is not necessarily indicative of the financial position or results of operations that would have actually occurred had the

+Merger been completed at or as of the dates indicated, nor is it indicative of our future operating results or financial position.
 The pro forma statement of operations does not reflect future nonrecurring charges resulting from the Merger.
 The unaudited pro forma financial information does not reflect future events that may occur after the Merger and does not consider potential impacts of future market conditions on revenues or expenses.
-The pro forma financial information included in the section of this prospectus entitled "Unaudited Pro Forma Condensed Combined Financial Information" has been derived from EJFA's and our historical financial statements and certain adjustments and assumptions have been made regarding us after giving effect to the Merger.
-There may be differences between preliminary estimates in the pro forma financial information and the final acquisition accounting, which could result in material differences from the pro forma information presented in this prospectus in respect of our estimated financial position and results of operations.
+The pro forma financial information of this prospectus entitled "Unaudited Pro Forma Condensed Combined Financial Information" has been derived from EJFA's and our historical financial statements and certain adjustments and assumptions have been made regarding us after giving effect to the Merger.
+There may be differences between preliminary estimates in the pro forma financial information presented in this prospectus in respect of our estimated financial position and results of operations.